 In order to win a division in football, a team must have a better win-loss record than the three other teams in the division.
-If there is a tie between teams, then a series of tie breakers are used.
+If there is a tie between teams, then a series of tiebreakers are used.

 Division Winner Tiebreakers

-For example, if the Baltimore Ravens and Cincinnati Bengals both post 10 wins and 6 losses during the regular season but the Ravens went 4-2 against other AFC North teams while the Bengals went 3-3, the Ravens will be declared AFC North champions.
-If a further tiebreaker is needed because the two teams in question also have the same record against divisional opponents, the team with a better record against teams in the entire conference becomes the division winner.
+If a further tiebreaker is needed because the two teams in question also have the same record against divisional opponents, the team with a better record against common opponents becomes the division winner.
+Here is a hierarchy of tiebreakers used for NFL division winners:

-The first tie breaker used is head to head record, if the teams are still tied then division win percentage, record against shared opponents, conference win percentage, strength of victory, and strength of schedule are used in that order.
+The first tiebreaker used is head-to-head record; if the teams are still tied, then division win percentage, record against shared opponents, conference win percentage, strength of victory, and strength of schedule are used in that order.

-Three or Four Way Tie
+Three or Four-Way Tie

-If more than two teams have matching records, the same tie breakers are used until one of the teams is eliminated.
-Once that team is eliminated the remaining teams go back to the beginning of the order of tie breaks.
+If more than two teams have matching records, the same tiebreakers are used until one of the teams is eliminated.
+Once that team is eliminated, the remaining teams go back to the beginning of the order of tiebreaks.